The Task of Clearing Snow

 Windrow clearing of driveways

-- 2Windrow clearing must necessarily be done after street plowing.
-Windrow clearing would take up to six hours after plowing and longer with the heaviest snow falls.
-This timeframe does not work for many people.
+Windrow clearing must necessarily be done after street plowing.
+Windrow clearing can take up to six hours after plowing or longer with the heaviest snow falls.
+Residents requiring faster access should prepare accordingly.

 Clearing sidewalks